-To train and evaluate our I'm-HOI, we collect an \textit{\textbf{I}nertial and \textbf{M}ulti-view \textbf{H}ighly \textbf{D}ynamic human-object interactions \textbf{D}ataset} (\textit{\textbf{IMHD$^2$}}), consisting of human, object motions, inertial measurements and object 3D scans. \paragraph{Capture Preparations.} We set up a high-end multi-view camera system comprised of 32 Z CAMs~\cite{Zcam}, capturing 4K videos at 60 fps.
-Simultaneously, an Xsens DOT IMU sensor~\cite{XSENS} mounted on the object records inertia at 60 $\Hz$.
+\paragraph{Capture Preparations.} A high-end multi-view camera system consisting of 32 Z CAMs~\cite{Zcam} was set up to capture 4K videos at 60 fps.
+Simultaneously, two Xsens DOT IMU sensors~\cite{XSENS} mounted on the object and the leg of performer were used to record object inertia and align timestamps at 60 $\Hz$ respectively.
 We invited 15 subjects (13 males, 2 females) to participate in 10 different interaction scenarios.
-Sequence-level textual guidance was provided for each capture split to guarantee reasonable and meaningful interactions.
-Each split lasted half to one minute, and we conducted visual-inertial system calibration once per ten minutes to eliminate disturbances from magnetic field changes. \paragraph{Data Processing.} Given multi-view videos, we reproduced human motions in SMPL-H format~\cite{MANO:SIGGRAPHASIA:2017} using an open-source toolbox~\cite{easymocap}.
-In order to track accurate object pose in 3D scene, we first manually annotated single key-frame segmentation in all views, and broadcasted to the whole sequence~\cite{yang2023track,kirillov2023segany,cheng2022xmem,liCvpr22vInpainting}.
-Subsequently, we optimized euclidean transformations, which can exactly define object motions, by fitting reprojected silhouette to multi-view masks.
-For object geometries, we utilized a public application~\cite{Polycam} to get 3D scan templates.
+Sequence-level textual guidance was provided for each capture split to ensure reasonable and meaningful interactions.
+Each split lasted from half a minute to one minute.
+We conducted visual-inertial system calibration once per ten minutes to eliminate disturbances caused by magnetic field changes.

+\paragraph{Data Processing.} Given multi-view videos, we reproduced human motions in SMPL-H format~\cite{MANO:SIGGRAPHASIA:2017} using an open-source toolbox~\cite{easymocap}.
+To accurately track object pose in a 3D scene, we manually annotated single key-frame segmentation in all views and broadcasted it to the entire sequence~\cite{yang2023track,kirillov2023segany,cheng2022xmem,liCvpr22vInpainting}.
+Subsequently, we optimized Euclidean transformations, which precisely define object motions, by fitting reprojected silhouette to multi-view masks.
+For object geometries, we utilized a public application~\cite{Polycam} to obtain 3D scan templates.
 In terms of inertial signals, we adopted primitive rotation data $\bm{R}_s$ in matrix form and transformed raw acceleration $\bm{a}_{raw}$ in sensor coordinate to free acceleration $\bm{a}_{free}$ in global coordinate through $\bm{a}_{free} = \bm{R}_s\bm{a}_{raw} - \bm{g}$, where $\bm{g} = [0, 0, 9.81]^{\mathrm{T}}$ is the gravitational acceleration.